-- Adaptation unit IOPin: GOF. - Free IOPins: NTEMP, NSPATIAL, NSNR indicating number of temporal, spatial, and SNR layers respectively. - Dependent IOPins: FRAMERATE (temporal resolution), BITRATE (rate), PQUAL (perceptual GOF quality combining frame SNR computed at the highest resolution with framerate), FRAMEWIDTH, FRAMEHEIGHT - each as a function of free IOPins per GOF.
+- Adaptation unit IOPin: GOF. - Free IOPins: NTEMP, NSPATIAL, NSNR indicating number of temporal, spatial, and SNR layers respectively. - Dependent IOPins: FRAMERATE (temporal resolution), BITRATE (rate), PQUAL (an ad hoc perceptual GOF quality measure combining frame SNR computed at the highest resolution with framerate), FRAMEWIDTH, FRAMEHEIGHT - each as a function of free IOPins per GOF.

 The following example UCD requests an adaptation.
 For the first GOF (adaptation unit), the UCD requests maximization of PQUAL, subject to: FRAMEWIDTH \leq display width provided; FRAMEHEIGHT \leq display height provided; FRAMERATE \geq a minimum desired value; and BITRATE \leq average transmission rate supported by network.
 For all subsequent GOFs, the FRAMEWIDTH and FRAMEHEIGHT limit constraints are replaced by one that requires them to remain the same as the previous adaptation unit.
-Thus, the ADTE chooses the spatial resolution only for the first GOF, and maintains the same for all subsequent GOFs.
+The ADTE obtains appropriate solutions for each adaptation unit sequentially by searching the discrete space of free IOPins.
+In line with provided constraints, it chooses the spatial resolution only for the first GOF, and maintains it the same for all subsequent GOFs.
 However, the temporal and SNR layers chosen keep changing depending on the video characteristics as provided in the AdaptationQoS and the current network conditions.

-We demonstrate the adaptation performance based on this AdaptationQoS and UCD on 288 frames of the CIF Foreman sequence, compressed using the MC-EZBC [17] inter-frame scalable video codec.
+We demonstrate the adaptation performance based on this AdaptationQoS and UCD on 288 frames of the CIF Foreman sequence, compressed using the MC-EZBC [18] inter-frame scalable video codec.
 The bit-stream consists of 18 16-frame GOFs, each with 5 temporal, 6 spatial and 5 SNR layers.
 The parameters in the UCD generate a QCIF resolution adapted video for the first GOF, which is maintained for all subsequent GOFs.
 We consider two cases: first where the average available transmission rate for the network is 700 Kb/s for the duration of the transmission, and the second where the constraints are dynamically updated every one-third of the video so that for the same average rate of 700 Kb/s, the available rates for each individual one-third are 700 Kb/s, 350 Kb/s and 1050 Kb/s respectively.
 Table 1 presents for both cases the actual bandwidth transmitted along with the number of temporal, spatial and SNR layers transmitted for each GOF.
+Note that the actual transmission rate is not always very close to the available, since the example deals only with 5 SNR layers and uses a completely format independent BAE based on the BSD framework in MPEG-21 to drop only whole layers, without any bit-stream parsing.
 Adaptation of 288 frames on a moderate PC in both cases took less than 0.5 s, which is much less than that required for 30 frames/s transmission and playback.
-The results presented use an ad hoc measure of perceptual quality PQUAL.
-A comprehensive study on perceptual characteristics of temporal resolution and frame SNR is needed, in order to enable appropriate decision-taking for fully scalable video.